Virginia governor race: Who are Ed Gillespie and Ralph Northam?

 While current Virginia Gov. Terry McAuliffe is barred by state law from running for reelection, Northam, 58, is expected to govern the commonwealth much as McAuliffe did.
 He is for greater gun control and abortion rights.
 He has also promised to “be a brick wall against the discrimination of the Trump administration,” according to his campaign website.

-While encouraging Virginians to vote for Gillespie, Trump accused Northam of “fighting for the violent MS-13 killer gangs [and] sanctuary cities.”
+Trump also accused Northam of “fighting for the violent MS-13 killer gangs [and] sanctuary cities.”

 Northam responded on Twitter with a link to his campaign donations website.
 He has also called the president a “narcissistic maniac” multiple times during the primary.